dbcastr/dbcastr/README.md

 ### Hi, I'm Daniel!

 What interests me the most about computer science is the problem solving aspect.
-For as long as I can remember, I have always loved videogames.
-The more frustrating a boss fight or level is, the more satisfaction I feel after winning.
-This is something that I experience often when writing code.
+The more frustrating a challenge is, the more satisfaction I feel after figuring it out.
+This is what I love most about programming.

-My first experience writing code happened in highschool.
-I was lucky enough to be accepted into a program called Google Code Next.
+My first experience writing code was in a program called Google Code Next.
 In this program, Google engineers taught me basic princples of programming and Javascript.
 This is where my first game Arkala was made.
-(I must admit, it's design could be improved)

 Another thing I really enjoy about computer science is that I'm always learning.
-There is so much out there that it would be impossible to be bored.
 At one point I was interested in cybersecurity and participated in online CTF's.
 Now, my goal is to become a software engineer.

 ----